ovotech/circleci-orbs/migration-lambdas/README.md

 **Parameters**

-- `lambda-zipfile` - : Name of the built lambda zip file.
+- `lambda-zipfile` - Name of the built lambda zip file.
 Defaults to `lambda.zip`.
-- `build-bucket` - : Name of the S3 bucket containing the built zip will be uploaded.
+- `build-bucket` - Name of the S3 bucket containing the built zip will be uploaded.
-- `lambda-function-name` - : Name of the Lambda function.
+- `lambda-function-name` - Name of the Lambda function.

 ## Example

 This is the simplest example of using the orb for the Migration team's preferred workflow.
 In the example the `lambda-zipfile` argument is not provided so will default to `lambda.zip`.
-In situations where one repo/workflow produces multiple zip files, you will need to use at least one non-default name for the artifact.
+In situations where one repo/workflow produces lambda functions from the same function zip, you will need to use additional `create-lambda-version` jobs.

 ```yaml
 version: 2.1